YvanDesPatates/Poor_Sausage/Assets/README.md

 - [ ] fourth trap -> ?
+- [ ] collectibles -> add an effect to si it even if it is under or above the player
 - [ ] welcome screen -> display the game title and a start button.
 - [ ] think about a cool map (how many layers/levels, types of platforms...)
 - [ ] basics assets for all